lordminx/GGAutoblocker-data/README.md

 The ids of the ~18*10^6 tweets collected, one line per ID.
 The text file was compressed using xz to be small enough for upload to Github.

+### wordcount.csv

+A count of words used in the text parts of the twitter corpus.
+This was very roughly chunked on whitespace, not stemmed at all and still includes shashtags, etc. Presented as a csv file with <word>, <count>.

+### mentionscount.csv

+File of twitter nicks and numbers of mentions for that nick in the corpus.
+Nicknames are presented without "@"-prefix and without normalizing cpatitalization, etc.

+### account_metadata.csv

+Anonymized, randomized metadata for the Twitter accounts in the dataset.
+Presented as a csv file with one account per line and the following data fields:

+created_at,followers,friends,statuses,language,protected,utc_offset